Home » Breakfast » Old Fashioned Blueberry Pancake Syrup

 • Wooden spoon

-Here are some easy ways to customize your blueberry pancake syrup sauce recipe:
+Here are some easy ways to customize your blueberry pancake syrup sauce recipe for when you want to switch it up a bit.:

-• Add Vanilla or Almond Extract: A dash of vanilla or almond extract enhances the sauce with a warm, comforting flavor that pairs well with the berries.
+• Extracts: This seems subtle but makes a big difference.
+A dash of vanilla or almond extract enhances the sauce with a warm, comforting flavor that pairs well with the berries.

-• Make it Citrus-Forward: Try some orange or lime zest with lemon juice for a citrusy twist that brightens up the sauce even more.
+• Citrus: Try some orange or lime zest with lemon juice for a citrusy twist that brightens up the sauce even more.
+We’ve even done grapefruit.

 • Change the sweetener: Substitute sugar with honey, maple syrup, or agave for a natural sweetness and a slightly different flavor profile.
 Or, try a low-carb sweetener like stevia or monk fruit.